Car accidents can have many tragic outcomes and among the worst are disfiguring facial injuries.

 Facial Injuries from Car Accidents

 According to a study published in the Journal of Cranio-Facial Surgery, facial injuries are a common result of accidents.
-The study found that over a period of 10 years, 9,543 patients reported at the University were admitted to the University hospital for treatment of facial injuries.
+The study found that over a period of 10 years, 9,543 patients reported at the University were admitted to the University Hospital for treatment of facial injuries.
 1,116 patients had sustained the injuries in traffic accidents and more than 500 injuries were work-related.

 Common Types of Facial Injuries

-Car accident victims can suffer many types of facial injuries.
+Car accident victims can suffer from many types of facial injuries.
 Severe trauma or injuries can leave a car accident victim with disfigurement or scarring.
 Common types of accident-related disfiguring facial injuries include:

 - Facial fractures – The human face is made up of a series of bones.
 A car accident that causes trauma to the face can cause breakage of any of these bones.
 In many cases, the fractures do not heal properly, leaving the victim disfigured.